 I am a Chemistry A Level examiner and a teacher in a sixth form college.
 I have a PhD in Biochemistry (Distinction) and Postgraduate Certificate in Education (Distinction).
 I offer tuition in person as well as online.
 My hobbies are varied, but I would mention chess and football.

-I have been an A Level Chemistry classroom teacher for seven years.
+I have been an A Level Chemistry classroom teacher since 2011.
 My resources and worksheets range from introduction of topics to activities that challenge students to the A* grade.
 I am aware of typical problem areas where students struggle as well as common misconceptions, and I tackle them in ways that students feel comfortable with.
 In addition to A Level Chemistry, my classroom teaching experience also includes GCSE Chemistry and HND in Applied Chemistry Level 4 and 5 (equivalent to first and second year of a chemistry degree).

 My experience as an A Level Chemistry examiner enables me to guide students on how to maximise their performance in exams.
 I work with my students through mark schemes, helping them to interpret them, and revise independently.
 I emphasise the need for accurate terminology in explanations and clear working out of calculations.
 Also, I help students understand the structure of standard exam questions as well as approaches to unfamiliar ones.

 In the first lesson I show original documentation for identity, proof of qualifications and DBS (previously known as CRB) to my students and their parents.

 My approach to teaching students consists of the following steps: